The Spider's Stratagem: Production

+The film was shot in the summer of 1969.
 Locations included Sabbioneta for most scenes in Tara.
 The theater's exterior is Sabbioneta's Palazzo Ducale, and its interior is Fidenza's Teatro Magnani.
 The square of the hotel is in Pomponesco, with a levee in the background.
 Draifa's villa is the Villa Longari Ponzoni in Rivarolo del Re ed Uniti.
 The train station is that of Brescello.

+Distribution

+The film premiered on August 25, 1970, at the 31st Venice International Film Festival.
+It was broadcast in prime time on the national television channel Programma Nazionale on October 25, 1970, and then repeated on Secondo Programma on October 30 of the same year.

-Themes and response
+Themes and reception

+Upon its initial release, the film was harshly criticized by critic Goffredo Fofi, but defended by other critics such as Gian Luigi Rondi and Tullio Kezich.
+In France, reviews were more positive, receiving good reviews from publications such as Le Monde.

 Film historian/scholar Robert P. Kolker wrote about The Spider's Stratagem in his 1985 book Bernardo Bertolucci.
 Writing about Bertolucci's portrayal of the hero and his son, and the son's attempt to find out the "truth" of his martyred father's past, Kolker said, "The truth, he discovers, is a complex web of illusions and deception, of lies, fear, and paralysis, of perceptions gone awry, and of time brought to a stop."
 Kolker observed the film was "about the political effects of spectacle, in the fascist penchant for rhetorical action...By alluding to the operatic spectacle without actually showing it, Bertolucci permits the viewer to comprehend participating in the spectacle."
 Kolker said the film was Bertolucci's "most modernist," a modernism based on identification rather than distance.

 American film critic Jay Cocks, in a contemporary review for Time Magazine, wrote, “The Spider’s Stratagem boasts no superstars in the cast, no odor of brimstone and no heavy hype.
 It should not need them.
 Less exotic than The Conformist or Tango, certainly more subtle and contained, The Spider’s Stratagem is Bertolucci’s best movie.”

 Roger Ebert writing for Chicago Sun-Times said the film had "a beautiful cinematic grace, a way of establishing atmosphere and furthering plot without a lot of talking," and that it wasn't a mass-audience movie.
 He added that the film would "have most appeal to people sensitive to Bertolucci's audacious use of camera movements and colors."

 Pauline Kael, critic for The New Yorker, wrote that "it didn't have enough content to justify the atmosphere of mystification."